 Women have played cricket since the late 19th century, but women’s teams only gained decent financial support when the women’s and men’s associations merged in 1992.

 Sports dominated by women

 Women players dominate a small number of sports.
 Almost all netballers (95% in 2007) are women, and the sport has a high profile – it is very popular with spectators and television audiences.
-Other sports with over 90% women participants include synchronised swimming, ice skating and roller sports, all of which are minor sports.
+Other sports with over 90% women participants include the minor sports of synchronised swimming, ice skating and roller sports.

 Many sports have both mixed and single-gender events.
-Equestrianism is a rare example of a sport in which men and women compete on equal terms.
+Equestrian is a rare example of a sport in which men and women compete on equal terms.

 Ladies bring a plate, not a bike

 Barbara Levido, a well-known competitive cyclist in England in the 1950s, moved to New Zealand in 1957.
-Upon offering to officiate and time-keep, she was told that there was ‘no bloody room for sheilas’ in cycling, and that she could help with making the afternoon tea.1
+Upon offering to officiate and time-keep, she was told that there was ‘no bloody room for sheilas’ in cycling – but she could help make the afternoon tea.1

 Supporting women in sport